 Student behaviour support

-Teachers have a responsibility and a commitment to helping your child to learn, the behaviours needed to succeed at school as well as later in life.
+Teachers have a responsibility and a commitment to helping your child to learn, including teaching the behaviours needed to succeed at school as well as later in life.
 Parents and schools play a shared role in a young person’s learning and work together to provide the best environment for learning successful behaviour.

 Every school has a behaviour support plan that is developed in consultation with the school board or council.

 The plan outlines how successful student behaviours are taught, encouraged and assessed and how the school will respond when students are having difficulty achieving these behaviours.

 Should the school’s behaviour support plan not be working for your child, the school will work with you and your child to develop a more personalised behaviour support plan.

 Schools consider the key values of learning, equity, excellence and care when developing and implementing their behaviour support plans.
 In particular, relationships with the school community are built on a basis of respect and responsibility to promote the resilience and wellbeing of your child, the staff and other students.